User Guide

 -

-marks the 1st task in the results of thefind_task sleep
+find_task sleepfollowed bymark 1marks the 1st task in the results of thefind_task sleepcommand as completed.

 Marking a task as incomplete: unmark